The architecture behind

 Encrypted response returned to device

-IP address delivered over the same DoH channel — total round trip under 50ms
+IP address delivered over the same DoH channel — production avg 15.52ms total round trip

 Deployment models